-Laravel is a popular PHP framework in 2024 used for web application development.
-It is known for its elegant syntax, ease of use, and extensive libraries.
-Laravel has been gaining popularity among developers worldwide, and it is expected to grow even more in 2024.
+Laravel is a popular PHP framework in 2025, utilized for web application development.
+Renowned for its elegant syntax, user-friendliness, and extensive libraries, Laravel has been steadily gaining traction among developers globally.
+Its popularity is anticipated to continue rising throughout 2025.

 What is Laravel?